OliverGray03/MS2-Example/readme.md

 ### Testing User Stories

-- There was primarily one main user type of this site, someone  who supports a league one football team and travels around the country to away games.
+There is primarily one main user type of this site, someone  who supports a league one football team and travels around the country to away games.
 They are interested in finding out where in the country stadiums are located and are looking for more information regarding the stadiums.
 To ensure this user was getting a positive experience when using the site i performed/followed the below steps;

 - Navigate around the website and between pages with ease
     - The user is immediately met with the navigation bar at the top of the page